 The primary characteristic of the polymetallic nodule deposit that separates this deposit from typical terrestrial manganese, nickel and copper deposits is that the nodules themselves can be accurately mapped through photo-profiles and backscatter acoustic response.
 The bulk of the polymetallic nodules sit on top of the seabed allowing them to be photographed.
 However, in some areas such as TOML Area D some nodules are partially covered by sediment making it more difficult to detect the presence and abundance of the nodules.
 The most accurate method for determining nodule abundance is through physical sampling by box-core or free fall-grab sampling.
 However, these methods are costly and result in wide sample spacing.
 Due to the fact that nodules are visible, photography can be used in many areas to estimate nodule abundance directly.
 The two methods for doing this are estimating the nodule percent coverage (percent of exposed nodule surface area within the photo) and measuring each individual nodule long-axis and then using these measurements to calculate abundance using variants of the formula defined by Felix (1980).
 The long-axis estimation (LAE) method is the most accurate and preferred method but comes at a cost in the time to manually process each photo - limiting the number of photos that can be used for estimating abundance.
+The benefit of using photographs is being able to demonstrate continuity between physical sample location and accurately quantify nodule abundance.
 TOML is developing an automated method of doing these measurements for future application.